 In addition to directly causing deaths, the extreme heat also caused massive fires.
 In Portugal, 10 percent of the country’s forests were destroyed and 18 people were killed in the fires.
 The heat also caused glacial melt, flash floods and avalanches in Switzerland.

-Scientists project that, because of global warming, the earth's average temperature will continue to rise, reaching 42.44 degrees Fahrenheit by the end of the century, a gain of 2.5 degrees.
-Because of this, the World Meteorological Organization predicts that the number of annual heat-related deaths might double by 2023.
-Most researchers agree that the only way to stop the slow rise in global temperatures is to reduce levels of the carbon-dioxide emissions that contribute to global warming.
+Worldwide, July of 2023 was the hottest month ever recorded.
+Scientists project that, because of global warming, the earth’s average temperature will continue to rise, reaching 42.44 degrees Fahrenheit by the end of the century, a gain of 2.5 degrees.
+The only way to stop the rise in global temperatures and extreme weather catastrophes is to reduce levels of the carbon-dioxide emissions that contribute to global warming.